RicZhou-MS/OpenAIEnterpriseChatBotAndQA/README.md

 ```
 demo.launch(auth=("admin", "pass1234"), share=True)
 ```
-then run your application, get the internet accessiable url which printed on the screen, you need keep your application running locally while have others access from this public URL. ( **NOTE**: internet url only available for maximum 72 hours)
+then run your application, get the internet accessible url which printed on the screen, you need keep your application running locally while have others access from this public URL. ( **NOTE**: internet url only available for maximum 72 hours)

 ## How to change chain type
 This project relies on [LangChain](https://python.langchain.com/en/latest/) , you can change the [chain type](https://python.langchain.com/en/latest/modules/chains/index_examples/qa_with_sources.html) according to your needs.